elephantscale/es-training-new/ai-for-testing/slides/About-AI-for-testing-Class.md

    - Ask a lot of questions

- * This is a Secure Coding class
+ * This is a Software Testing class
    - No previous knowledge is assumed (but may be helpful)
    - Class will be based on the pace of majority of the students